About time I got around to noting the demise of part of the old Rowntree (Nestlé) factory site.

 Though the main factory frontage onto Haxby Road remains intact, and manufacturing continues in more up-to-date purpose-built buildings, demolition of the area labelled Nestlé South began in the winter and continues.

 This photo shows one of the factory clocks, on the Wigginton Road side of the site, where the demolition is taking place.
 It was taken in December 2009 (hence the snow on the ground) late in the afternoon.
-The timestamp on my digital photo says this image was taken at 16.24, but the factory clock still thinks it’s about twenty-five-to-two.
+The timestamp on my digital photo says this image was taken in the late afternoon, but the factory clock still thinks it’s about twenty-five-to-two.
 It stopped long ago I guess and no one noticed, though it’s still standing there in the shrubbery.
 No one needs the factory clocks anymore.
 Though thinking about them reminded me of Chigley, which cheered me up.
 (See the link at the bottom of the page if a clip of Chigley might cheer you up too.)

 Nestlé sold part of the factory site some years back, saying that this would allow them to continue more efficiently on the rest of the site, in buildings that are fit for purpose.
 I guess we can’t argue with that.